Why It Works

 Separate the grape skins from the pulp by squeezing the grapes between your fingers.
 Put the skins in the work bowl of a food processor and pulse until they are coarsely chopped.
 Transfer them to a large heavy-bottomed pot and add 1/4 cup of water.
 Bring to a simmer and cook until the skins have softened a bit, about 10 minutes.

 Meanwhile, place the grape pulp in a medium saucepan and bring to a boil.
 Reduce the heat and simmer until the grapes loose their shape, about 10 minutes.
-Pour the grape pulp through a fine mesh sieve into a large bowl.
+Pour the grape pulp through a fine mesh sieve or food mill into a large bowl.
 Force out as much pulp as you can and discard the seeds.

 Add the grape pulp to the pot with the grape skins and stir to combine.
 Add the sugar, butter, and lemon juice and bring the mixture to a boil, stirring constantly.
 Reduce the heat and simmer, stirring frequently, until the jam has reduced and thickened and reached the gel stage, about 45 minutes.
 To test the jam, put a small plate in the freezer.
 When it is chilled, spoon a bit of jam onto the plate and return it to the freezer for one minute.
 Drag your fingertip through the jam and tilt the plate from side to side.
 If the jam stays put and doesn't run, it's set.
 If not, simmer the jam for a few minutes more.